How to Certify True Copies of Documents in Singapore

 For hard-copy government-issued documents, such as marriage certificates, passports or Singapore O-Level certificates, the procedure is as follows:

 The procedure for computer-generated government documents is similar.
-However, the document will have to first be endorsed by the department that issued the document before SAL can legalise it.
+However, the document will have to first be certified by the department that issued the document before SAL can legalise it.

 For example, the printed copy of a Business Profile generated by the Accounting and Corporate Regulatory Authority (ACRA) will need to be certified by an ACRA official before being brought to SAL for legalisation.

-For documents not issued by the Singapore government, legalisation will involve more steps:
+For documents not issued by the Singapore government, legalisation will involve the following steps:

-- If the document is a commercial document (e.g. a bill of sale), have it certified by either the Singapore Manufacturing Federation, or any of the 4 Chambers of Commerce (International, Chinese, Malay or Indian).
+If the document is a commercial document (e.g. a bill of sale), the document must first be certified by any of the Chambers of Commerce (International, Chinese, Malay, Indian or Singapore Manufacturing Federation) before it can be legalised.

 What to bring for legalisation

 What you will need to bring for legalisation will depend on what you need legalised (and also notarised, if required).
 Wherever possible however, you should bring official identification documents for all the signatories to the document (e.g. NRIC/passport), the original document and photocopies (if needed).

 If the party asking for the document to be legalised has given you any particular instructions for legalisation, then do note those and bring any additional documents requested.

 Cost of legalisation

 The cost of legalisation depends on what you are legalising.

 |Notarisation of document||From $40, but could be significantly higher.
 See our other article for more information on the fees for notarial services in Singapore.|

 |Legalisation at SAL||$10.70 per document (GST included)

 Documents not properly “certified as true copy”, i.e. notarised (i.e. properly executed or certified as authentic in front of a notary public) and/or legalised may be challenged as being invalid for use.
 This can lead to significant delays and being unable to enforce otherwise-clear legal rights.

 It could even lead to potential liability for negligence if the party getting the document notarised was doing so on another’s behalf, such as a company director.